kirtanp8/NEWS-API-PROJECT2/README.md

 **Returning News Articles from the API**

-To get the latest news articles we used the below function.
+To get the latest news articles we used the below function:

 ```
  const [news, setNews] = useState([])